 All doctoral students in good standing are guaranteed five years of support, in keeping with the very best institutions.
 Completing the dissertation can, however, require more than five years with circumstances often differing by discipline.
 The Graduate School provides sixth-year doctoral students in the Humanities and Social Sciences who are in good standing tuition scholarships and support for health insurance and health services.
-Through the Dissertation Completion Proposal (DCP) mechanism, rising sixth-year students in the Humanities and Social Sciences are able to request stipend support, as well.
-A Dissertation Extension Proposal (DEP), discussed below, is the mechanism for rising seventh-year or later students seeking tuition scholarships and health insurance.
+Through the Dissertation Completion Proposal (DCP) process, rising sixth-year students in the Humanities and Social Sciences are able to request stipend support.
+Rising seventh-year or later students seeking tuition scholarships and health insurance may apply through the Dissertation Extension Proposal (DEP) process.
 See application details below.

-Programs will issue to each doctoral student a written summary of the students’ standing after the first semester of year 5.
+Programs are expected to issue to each doctoral student a written summary of the students’ standing after the first semester of year five.

 Students who have won an external fellowship during their five year guarantee period are guaranteed a sixth year of stipend support (for details, see the incentive program guidelines.)
-Programs are required to support the fellowship recipient in year six using the savings accrued as a result of these external fellowships.
+Programs are required to support the fellowship recipient in year six using the savings accrued as a result of these earlier, external fellowships.
 The Graduate School will cover the tuition scholarship, health services fee, and health insurance.
 Such students will still be asked to submit a DCP.
-(Students in programs that did not participate in the Financial Plan during the fellowship year will be covered by the Graduate School.)

 Please note that institutional graduate student support at Brown in the form of fellowships or assistantships, including support through institutes or centers, does not result in a sixth-year support guarantee.

-The timeline calls for students to submit their DCP forms directly to their programs for review by the last Friday in January.
+Students submit their DCP forms directly to their programs for review by February 26.
+See the timeline for full details.

 Dissertation Extension Proposal

-Each year there are a small number of graduate students who may need additional support in their 7th year or later.
-After consultation with the DGS in their program, students will be asked to submit their Dissertation Extension Proposals (DEPs) to programs in the last Friday in January.
-Programs will be asked to submit these to the Graduate School with supporting materials on March 15.
-DEPs will also be considered after this date.
-The Graduate School grants students tuition scholarships and, when budget allows, grants health insurance.
+Each year there are a small number of graduate students who may need additional support in their seventh year or later.
+After consultation with the DGS in their program, students will be asked to submit their Dissertation Extension Proposals (DEPs) to programs by February 26.
+Programs will be asked to submit these to the Graduate School with supporting materials on March 11.
+DEPs will be considered after this date.
+The Graduate School grants full and partial tuition scholarships and, when budget allows, grants health insurance.
 These students may also seek student employment on campus through the Student Employment Office.
 (The Graduate School does not provide stipend support to students beyond their sixth year.)